guser21/RadioIP/README.md

 ## Server

-The server is quite simple it streams on a multicast udp group on which clients later register to and receive the stream.
+The server streams on a multicast udp group on which clients later register and receive the stream.
 You should specify the multicast group address with flag
 “-a”.
 Just make sure that they are all different among the stations you run.
 You can also specify a name for your radio station.

-`sox -S numb.mp3 -r 44100 -b 16 -e signed-integer -c 2 -t raw - | pv -q -L $((44100*4)) | ./Server -a 239.10.11.12 -n "Radio Yerevan"`
+`sox -S numb.mp3 -r 44100 -b 16 -e signed-integer -c 2 -t raw - | pv -q -L $((44100*4))
+| ./Server -a 239.10.11.12 -n "Radio Yerevan"`

 | Option | Description |
 | --- | --- |